ucsd-cse29/fa24/src/pa/pa3/representations.md

 }
 ```

-These are ideas – some combination of them might work!
+These are ideas – some combination of them might work, and they are not necessarily perfect or complete.
 Some things to think about:

 - Which fields are fixed-size?
 - Which fields can grow?